tushar-sharma/tushar-sharma.github.io/thoughts/ramblings/2020-01-10-your-filename.md

-## Connecting to Oracle database with kerberos using python
+## Connect to Database using oracle client and kerberos with Python
+tags : python, database, oracle, kerberos

 ### Prerequisite